 This page shows you the results of analysis of suspicious files.

 The Endpoints page, shown above, provides an overview of devices on the network.
 A search box lets you search for a specific client in a larger network.
 For each device, details are kept to a very manageable level (status, user, details of the OS and sensor version, policies and last check-in time).
-However, you can easily get more information about an individual device just by clicking on the arrow symbol to the left of its name.
-This will show items such as the scan engine version, external IP address, and last active user.
+However, you can easily get more information about an individual device just by clicking on the arrowhead symbol at the right-hand end of its entry.
+This will show items such as the scan engine version, internal and external IP addresses, and who installed the endpoint protection software.
 Clicking on a device’s name will open the Investigate page for that individual device.
 The Go Live button at the end of each device’s entry establishes a remote administration session with the device.
-You can customise the columns shown on the Endpoints page if you like, and use the filter drop-downs to narrow the search for specific devices.
+You can use the filter drop-downs to narrow the search for specific devices.
 By selecting a device or devices, you can carry out actions, such as scans, updates, policy changes and sensor updates.
 You can also quarantine a device.
 This cuts all network connections to and from it, with the exception of those to and from the management console.

 Windows Endpoint Protection Client